sjkp/Microsoft-teams-docs/teams/bots.md

 | markdown | The text should be treated as markdown formatting and rendered on the channel as appropriate |
 | xml | The text is simple XML markup (subset of HTML - see link above) |

-On hero and thumbnail cards, message format is only supported on the text property.
+> **Note:** On hero and thumbnail cards, message format is only supported on the text property.
 Formatting is not supported on the title and subtitle properties at this time.

 ### Welcome messages